Cheapest Electricity Prices in Ireland.

 Note – This Electricity Price Comparison is based on the kWh rate for the Residential 24 Hour Urban Tariff.
 Prices are rounded to the nearest Euro and include VAT, Standing Charges ,PSO Levy and any cashback offers.

-The prices shown above are usually for new customers only.
+The prices shown are usually for new customers only.

 It’s important to stress that even if you have previously switched – you could save even more by switching again.
 After a year on a discounted rate – the energy suppliers will usually put you on their standard rates.